 She is survived by her daughters Diane Carrier, Barbara Vassian (Robert), and her son Gary Wendt.
 She is also survived by six grandchildren, Colby (Kim) and Jason (Jennifer) Pew, Aaron Wendt, Kristin (Gary) Walker, Danielle and Cody Carrier as well as five great grandchildren, Tanner, Whitney, Hunter and Cooper Pew, and Abigail Walker.

 A graveside service will be held on 14 September, 2018 at 1:00 P.M. officiated by The Reverend Father John Milanese at the Vermont Veterans Memorial Cemetery in Randolph, Vermont.
 Following the service, her remains will be interred with her husband, Raymond Carrier.
-There will be a reception following.
-Location to be announced at a later date.
+There will be a reception following at Our Lady of the Angels Catholic Church, 43 Hebard Hill Rd, Randolph, VT 05060.